 6. Pay On Time

 As much as 65% of your credit score is based on payment history and how you use your credit.
 So even if your utility bills or other accounts have a grace period, you should always pay them on time or early.
 A credit score basically shows future lenders how good you’ll be at repaying loans, and those future lenders want to know that you’ll make your payments on time.

 7. Pay Off Smaller Debts Now

 If you have any smaller debts, especially ones you’re late in repaying, pay them off as quickly as possible.
 This will help knock out those monthly interest payments and transfer your credit-building efforts to accounts that won’t cost you anything, like credit cards.
 Check out our article on debt snowball to learn more about how to accomplish this.

 This is one of the best ways to build credit, but it also comes with some major risks.
 Or, rather, one major risk: You.
 For the most part, a credit card will cost you nothing to keep.
 Some credit cards have expensive annual fees, which is something to investigate when you apply, but otherwise, if it never leaves your wallet, it’s never going to cost you a penny.

 It’s also never going to help build your credit.
 You have to use your card regularly for it to benefit your credit score.
 The problem is that many people go way overboard with credit cards, buying things they can’t afford, without a plan for how to pay their monthly card bills.
-Not only can this cost you thousands in interest, it can also have a negative affect on your score.
+Not only can this cost you thousands in interest, but it can also have a negative impact on your score.